 Emotional Challenges.
 You may see changes in your child's self-esteem during the return to normal life.
 A child who may have felt competent and secure prior to illness, or even during active treatment, may now feel insecure and more dependent.
-They may feel embarrassed because of changes in appearance and the responses of some friends or classmates.
-Your child may become more aware of the stresses they have experienced due to the illness and may begin to process the changes and losses that have occurred.
+He or she may feel embarrassed because of changes in appearance and the responses of some friends or classmates.
+Your child may become more aware of the stresses he or she has experienced due to the illness and may begin to process the changes and losses that have occurred.
 Some childhood cancer survivors experience survivor's guilt if they know someone for whom cancer treatment was not successful.
-After treatment, the child may also experience changes in attention from family members, caregivers and school staff as they begin to resume the roles of child, sibling, student and friend.
+After treatment, the child may also experience changes in attention from family members, caregivers and school staff as he or she begins to resume the roles of child, sibling, student and friend.

 Helping Your Child Transition.
-Support at home will help your child navigate the challenges they may encounter on the road back to normal life.
-Provide structure for your child by establishing a routine to help their return to previous activities and cope with new experiences.
-You can help your child to cope with these challenges by:
+Support at home will help your child navigate the challenges he or she may encounter on the road back to normal life.
+Provide structure for your child by establishing a routine to help him or her return to previous activities and cope with new experiences.
+You can help your child to cope with the challenges he or she is facing by

-- Establishing an after-school routine, such as doing their homework at the same time every day, a time for relaxing with a favorite show or activity, or dinner at a regular daily time - Setting up a nightly bedtime routine that helps your child to get the proper amount of sleep and helps to make them feel safe - Helping your child to identify goals as they resume daily home and school activities - Reinforcing your child's efforts to work toward achieving their goals - Helping your child to recognize the progress that they are making - Observing and recognizing changes in your child's behavior, when and if they occur - Talking to your child about their feelings and letting your child know that it will take time to adjust to all the changes that have taken place - Providing your child with support and encouragement, and obtaining extra support from a therapist if problems persist.
-Feelings of anxiety, depression and recurrent thoughts or fears regarding the illness and its treatment should be explored. - $\circ$ Is your child anxious about going back to school and worrying about the reaction of their peers? - Are they having difficulty sleeping or frequent nightmares? - Is your child quick to have tantrums and are they frequently tearful? - Is your child spending more time alone? - Letting your child know that you love and are proud of them
+- Establishing an after-school routine, such as doing his or her homework at the same time every day, a time for relaxing with a favorite show or activity, or dinner at a regular daily time - Setting up a nightly bedtime routine that helps your child to get the proper amount of sleep and helps to make him or her feel safe - Helping your child to identify goals as he or she resumes daily home and school activities - O Reinforcing your child's efforts to work toward achieving his or her goals - O Helping your child to recognize the progress that he or she is making - Observing and recognizing changes in your child's behavior, when and if they occur - O Talking to your child about his or her feelings and letting your child know that it will take time to adjust to all the changes that have taken place - Providing your child with support and encouragement, and obtaining extra support from a therapist if problems persist.
+Feelings of anxiety, depression and recurrent thoughts or fears regarding the illness and its treatment should be explored. - o Is your child anxious about going back to school and worrying about the reaction of his or her peers? - o Is he or she having difficulty sleeping or frequent nightmares? - Is your child guick to have tantrums and is he or she frequently tearful? - Is he or she spending more time alone? - O Letting your child know that you love and are proud of him or her

-If your child seems to be having difficulty in these areas, they may need some additional support.
+If your child seems to be having difficulty in these areas, he or she may need some additional support.
 Reach out to members of the healthcare team, such as a child-life specialist or psychologist as well as to teachers, coaches or guidance counselors, for help.